Here is a look at the life of former US Senator and presidential candidate Bob Dole.

 Birth date: July 22, 1923

 Father: Doran Ray Dole, grain elevator and produce station operator

 Mother: Bina (Talbott) Dole

-Dole serves as a vocal spokesman for men's health issues including prostate exams and impotence.
+Dole served as a spokesman for men’s health issues including prostate exams and impotence.

 Dole served as Chairman of the International Commission on Missing Persons and the Chairman of the National World War II Memorial fundraising campaign.

 1945 - Seriously wounded during a World War II battle in Italy.
 He spends the following three years recovering from injuries that leave his right arm permanently disabled and his left arm minimally functional.